Custom Segment LCDs

 In other words, you don’t have to be an engineer, or have a PHD from MIT to design a custom LCD for your application.
 So instead of offering a list of technical terms and equations, these are the different options available.

 Although Segment displays are an older technology, it is still one of the most popular.
 After all, they cannot display all the colors of a TFT or OLED like what can be seen on a cell phone and tablet.

 Below are key reasons why people keep designing these LCD displays into new products.

-The unit cost of a segment display can range from less than .50/each to $15/each depending on quantity, size of glass and other variables.
+The unit price of a segment display can range from less than $0.50/piece to $15/piece depending on quantity, size of glass, and other variables.

-The tooling cost for a custom display is the lowest of all the technologies and allows the customer to receive a LCD that is manufactured to the exact dimensions requested including custom icons and segments.
+The tooling fee for a custom display is the lowest of all the technologies and allows the customer to receive a LCD that is manufactured to the exact dimensions requested, including custom icons and segments.

-Focus Displays offers a one-time NRE (Non-recurring engineering) or tooling cost.
-This includes all design, support and samples.
+Focus LCDs offers a one-time NRE (Non-recurring engineering) or tooling fee.
+This includes all design, technical support, and samples.
 A PDF showing an overview of our tooling process can be found by clicking here: Custom LCD flowchart

 What is a 'seven' (7) segment?

 There are four numbers in the above LCD (0 8 4 7) all are seven segments.
 In other words the ‘0’ has seven segments, the ‘8’ has seven segments and so on.
 Each number has seven independent segments.
 Each segment can be turned on and off independently to create other numbers and some letters such as E, F C and others.
 This is an example of a ‘seven’ segment.
 But there are some letters that a seven segment cannot display such as the letter ‘M’ or ‘V’.
 In this case a fourteen segment configuration can be used.